3dcitydb/3dcitydb-docs/source/impexp/import.rst

 all features contained in the input files will be imported.

 .. note::
-   All import filters are only applied to *top-level features* but *not to nested sub-features*.
+   All import filters are only applied to *top-level city objects* but *not to nested child features*.

 **Schema validation**

 Before importing, the input files can be validated against the official CityGML XML and CityJSON schemas.
-Simply click the *Just Validate* button [4] in order to run the validation process.
+Simply click the *Just Validate* button [5] in order to run the validation process.
 Filter settings are **not considered** in this process.
 Note that this operation does not require internet access since the schemas are packaged with the application.
 The features from the input files are **not imported**